ironbar/prompt_recovery/docs/05_Solution_Summary.md

 Contrary to some beliefs expressed in the forum that argued that making long predictions was hurtful for similarity score, I found that simply making n predictions and concatenating them improved the LB score.

-For example I could improve the score from `0.62` to `0.64` simply by doing 4 inferences with v5 model.
+For example, I could improve the score from `0.62` to `0.64` simply by doing 4 inferences with v5 model.

 ### Fine-tuning on my own data